ausmith/interview-prep-projects/README.md

-# interview-prep-projects
+# Projects done as part of interviews or interview preparations

-A smattering of interview prep work I have done
+A smattering of interview prep work I have done.